vakata/certificate/README.md

 // on Apache this will work if SSLOptions +ExportCertData is set
 $cert = \vakata\certificate\BG::fromRequest();

+// you should first check if the type / issuer / profile combination is OK
+// YOU COULD IGNORE THIS CHECK ON YOUR OWN RISK
+// IF YOU WANT TO WORK WITH UNKNOWN ISSUERS / PROFILES if (!$cert->isKnown()) {
+    throw new \Exception('UNKNOWN CERTIFICATE');
+}

 // you can then get various information from the certificate if ($cert->isPersonal()) {
     echo $cert->getID(); // EGN or PID